pulmark/warpwallet-tool/README.md

 A command-line tool to generate cryptocurrency addresses, keys and wallets by using WarpWallet algorithm.
 More information about the algorithm can be found at [Keybase](https://keybase.io/warp).

-The private key generation has been done as described by the algorithm.
+The private key generation is done as described by the algorithm.
 At the moment tool support generation of addresses and keys for following cryptocurrency networks:

 * bitcoin, bitcoin-test
 * litecoin, litecoin-test

 ## Disclaimer

-Use with care.
+The code is experimental so use tool with care.
 Check that generated addresses & private keys are valid before using them.

 Never use system that is connected to network for address & private key generation or to store private keys.
 Sign transactions in isolated, [air-gapped](https://www.techopedia.com/definition/17037/air-gap) system before sending transaction into network.